• Skip to primary navigation

 • Melt in the microwave for 1 minute.
 Stir until all chips are melted.
 If need be, microwave again for 15 seconds.

-• Use two forks to lower each truffle into the melted chocolate until submerged.
+• Use two forks to lower each ball into the melted chocolate until submerged.
 Lift it and let it drain.
-Lower the coated truffle on to a parchment paper.
+Lower the coated ball on to a parchment paper.
 And use the other fork to push it off gently.

 Chill & Store

-• Store truffles uncovered at room temperature for 1-2 days.
+• Store bites uncovered at room temperature for 1-2 days.
 Or freeze uncoated with chocolate up to three months.

 Video